jnduli/blog_jnduli.co.ke/content/drafts/handling_noise_in_my_head.rst

 - distanced self talk, where instead of using I/me while thinking I use my name or other pronouns like you, he, she.
 - practice meditation and mindfulness
-- do something else that takes our focus from the rambling thoughts like color, count, recite, run, tidying up, taking a walk.
+- do something else that takes my focus from the rambling thoughts like color naming, count, recite, run, tidying up, taking a walk.
-- Talk to an actual person or write.
+- Talking/Writing.
 Thoughts tend to be abstract and unordered and verbalizing these helps generate meaning from the thoughts.
 - Practice changing my perception:
-    - Reframe thoughts (cognitive defusion), for example:
-        - 'life is meaningless' becomes "I'm having a thought that life is meaningless"
+    - Reframe thoughts (cognitive defusion), for example, "life is meaningless" becomes "I'm having a thought that life is meaningless"
-        - "I can't do this" becomes "I'm going to make this happen"
-        - "I'll be a failure" becomes "Of course I can be successful"
     - Train myself to recognize a negative thought I fall on, and consciously create a new thought that's based on reality to replace it (Cognitive Behaviour Therapy).